jsanders108/StorageVictim-Audit/README.md

 2) The contract was tested manually to determine if any intended functionality was not working correctly after code changes were implemented.

 The "Fixed" folder in this repository contains the Fixed Audit pdf, as well as the fixed version of StorageVictim.sol (with all the recommended changes implemented).

+The results of the fixed security audit are available in the Fixed Audit pdf.

 ## Author